utkarshtrehan/Deep-Learning/README.md

 # Deep-Learning

-Master Deep Learning, and Break into AI

 Instructor: Andrew Ng
 Introduction

-This repo contains all my work for this specialization.
+This repository contains all my work for this specialization.
 All the code base are taken from, unless specified, Deep Learning Specialization on Coursera.